near/docs/docs/bos/overview.md

 ## Why Using BOS?

-BOS is both a development environment and a social network where to deploy and discover new applications.
+BOS is both a development environment and a social network where users can deploy and discover new applications.
 It simplifies building Web 3 applications providing easy onboarding, high security and a seamless interaction with all chains.

 #### Access
 With BOS, users always have the ability to locally run blockchain applications which helps assure robustness and censorship-resistance, while maintaining a user-friendly experience.